How much is your car worth?

 The Toyota Highlander Hybrid weighs 1000 to 1140 pounds more than the Audi Allroad.
 The NHTSA advises that heavier vehicles are much safer in collisions than their significantly lighter counterparts.

-For its top level performance in all IIHS frontal, side, rear impact and roof-crush tests, with its optional front crash prevention system, and its headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Highlander Hybrid the rating of “Top Pick” for 2018, a rating granted to only 100 vehicles tested by the IIHS.
-The Allroad was a “Top Pick” for 2017, but no longer qualifies under the tighter 2018 guidelines.
+For its top level performance in IIHS driver-side small overlap frontal, moderate overlap frontal, side impact, rear impact and roof-crush tests, with its optional front crash prevention system, its “Acceptable” rating in the new passenger-side small overlap crash test, and its headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Highlander Hybrid the rating of “Top Pick” for 2019, a rating granted to only 85 vehicles tested by the IIHS.
+The Allroad was last qualified as a “Top Pick” in 2017.

 Toyota’s powertrain warranty covers the Highlander Hybrid 1 year and 10,000 miles longer than Audi covers the Allroad.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the Allroad ends after only 4 years or 50,000 miles.